amperity/amperity-docs/amperity_reference/source/assistant.rst

 .. assistant-example-syntax-start

-You can ask the AI Assistant to help you understand how specific types of syntax work in a SQL query.
+You can ask the **AmpAI Assistant** to help you understand how specific types of syntax work in a SQL query.

 **Question**
    "What is the syntax for a CASE statement?"

 **Answer**
-   The AI Assistant will respond similar to:
+   The **AmpAI Assistant** will respond similar to:

    .. image:: ../../images/assistant-example-syntax.png
       :width: 400 px